Banananaman91/UnityVoxel/README.md

 # Procedurally generated voxel terrain engine
 With customisable voxel interactions, voxel-based shader and voxel-based VFX controller tool.

+## WIP
+Currently reworking a lot of these systems to improve the terrain as well as performance.
+For guarantee, last fully working iteration was at Commit ID: 0ac3bdf3c310b0312b3de1fc2ad08dafe98a23c2

+## Dependencies
+The following packages are required to run:
+Universal Render Pipeline
+Jobs
+Burst
+Mathematics
+Newtonsoft.json library

 ![](VoxelWorld.gif)

 ## Infinite seeded worlds